ibm-cloud-docs/dl/api-change-log.md

 {: release-note}

-Reduced unmetered plan pricing for Direct Link Connect :   IBM is pleased to announce _a significant reduction in unmetered pricing_ for IBM Cloud Direct Link Connect and Direct Link Dedicated.
-Note that Direct Link also offers a metered pricing plan, allowing you to switch between metered and unmetered pricing plans to suit your bandwidth usage needs.
+Reduced unmetered plan pricing for Direct Link Connect :   IBM is pleased to announce a significant reduction in unmetered pricing for IBM Cloud Direct Link Connect and Direct Link Dedicated.
+Direct Link also offers a metered pricing plan, which allows you to switch between metered and unmetered pricing plans to suit your bandwidth usage needs.